 • notifying the Office of the President of a notification of withdrawal or rescission of intent to withdraw.

-If you would like examples of the worksheets for this Return of Title IV Funds policy, contact the Office of the Director of Financial Services at (214) 637-3530.
+If you would like examples of the worksheets for this Return of Title IV Funds policy, contact the Financial Services Department at (214) 637-3530.

 If the student does not receive all of the funds that he or she has earned, the student may be due a post-withdrawal disbursement.
 Wade College has 30 days from the date the institution determines that the student withdrew to notify the student (or the student's parent for a parent PLUS Loan) of his or her eligibility for a post-withdrawal disbursement of a Title IV aid.